TritonDataCenter/sdc-cloudapi/docs/index.md

 The rule should have `tag` or `vm` in the FROM or TO target.
 The following are some possibilities:

-### Allow incoming http traffic to a VM:
+### Allow incoming http traffic to an instance:

     {
         "enabled": true,
         "rule": "FROM any TO vm 0abeae82-c040-4080-ac60-b60d3e3890a7 ALLOW tcp port 80" }

-### Block outgoing SMTP traffic from a VM to a subnet:
+### Block outgoing SMTP traffic from an instance to a subnet:

     {
         "enabled": true,
         "rule": "FROM vm 0abeae82-c040-4080-ac60-b60d3e3890a7 TO subnet 10.99.99.0/24 BLOCK tcp port 25" }

-### Allow an IP HTTP and HTTPS access to all VMs tagged www or testwww:
+### Allow an IP HTTP and HTTPS access to all instances tagged www or testwww:

     {
         "enabled": true,
         "rule": "FROM ip 10.99.99.7 TO (tag www OR tag testwww) ALLOW tcp (port 80 AND port 443)" }

-### Allow syslog traffic from VMs tagged with group=web to VMs tagged with group=mon:
+### Allow syslog traffic from instances tagged with group=web to instances tagged with group=mon:

     {
         "enabled": true,